tidymodels/yardstick/tests/testthat/_snaps/validation.md

       levels = c("a", "b")))
     Condition
       Error:
-      ! `truth` should be a factor, not a a character vector.
+      ! `truth` should be a factor, not a character vector.

 ---